huyanhhoabinh/HTML-Advanced/JS-T4T7/Day8/Objects/Content.md

   }
 };

+With the new method syntax introduced in ES6 we can omit the colon and the function keyword. const alienShip = {
+invade () {
+console.log('Hello!
+We have come to dominate your planet.
+Instead of Earth, it shall be called New Xaculon.')
+}
+};

 alienShip.invade(); // Prints 'Hello!
 We have come to dominate your planet.
 Instead of Earth, it shall be called New Xaculon.'
 ```